Dhvani-intwala/My-Books-Store/README.md

 - The navigation bar also has a search field.
 - The navbar is fully responsive.
 It collapses into a hamburger menu when the screen size decreases.

-### Products
+### All Products page

-- Every user can access the page with the product catalogue.
-The items are listed attractively and their design is adapted to all devices.
-- The sorting feature is available for the user by selecting a value from the available options that will update the products' list accordingly.
+- On this page, users will see all the products available on the website such as product details.
+For example, if the user is interested in the watch they can press the button "Buy Now".
+They can also sort products by price, name, rating and category.
+Furthermore, when the site admin is logged in, it can edit or delete products.

+### Product details page

-- All the products are listed as hoverable elements which include relevant information for the users.
-The items with low stock have a banner to announce the user about their availability.
+- Here users can see the product image and product information such as price, category and rating.
+If the user is interested in the book they can choose the product quantity and add the product to their shopping bag.
+Also, the user can leave the page by pressing the button "Keep Shopping".Also the user can add that product to whislist if the user has login.The items with low stock have a banner to announce the user about their availability.
 - Every products has a *details page* that includes full specifications.

+### Product Shopping Bag

+- This feature is called the Shopping bag.
+Here, users can add products and quantities.
+Check the total price, and delivery costs and go to the secure checkout to finish the order.
+Before secure checkout. the user can also change the quantity and remove unwanted products.
+The user can also leave this page by pressing the button "Keep Shopping".

 ### Wishlist